furthlab/micrograph/README.md

 In descending order of priority:

+- Some sort of PowerPoint export support, even if only linked to HTML or static image.
 - Add scalebar option.
 - Support for 16-bit raw tif.
 - Panel to change LUT configuration instead of default RGB: